 - Relax, nothing’s set in stone

 You’re going to make friends.
 You’re going to make friends you don’t stay friends with.
 You’re going to make acquaintance-friend hybrids you feel differently about over the course of your time at Wesleyan.
 You’re probably going to make friends you later hook up with and then feel really awkward around for a while.
 You’re going to end up with phone numbers of people you talked to twice during orientation.
 The point being, people will change and grow over the next four years and your relationships will change and grow with them.
+And though the couple days of orientation feels like literal ages, remind yourself that it’ll feel like a distant memory soon.
 Don’t stress if you don’t immediately find people you can see yourself being friends with forever.
 Keep making new friends—your random Usdan acquaintance might end up being your best friend later on.
 It often feels like everyone has a wonderful, permanent group of friends they’re completely thrilled with, but lots of people are open to new relationships, take advantage.

 Best of luck, new (and even returning!) students.
 Make lots of friends, maybe even some here at Wesleying!

 We know you’re freaking out about classes.
 There’s people who are here to help.

 Sometime during orientation, you’ll have a chance to sit down with several different people to help you plot out your academic trajectory for the next semester, year, or if you’ve really figured out your shit, four years.
 You’ll probably start off with a Peer Advisor.
 Each Orientation Group is assigned one of these students to help them get a better feel for what types of classes they may want to take.
 You’ll have the opportunity to meet with this person in both group and individual settings.